emmajanedrews/base-template/_posts/2017-01-27-a-quick-update-on-the-mansfield-market.md

 {% include pullquote.html %}

-That might be a vote of confidence for our President-elect and his anticipated business-friendly policies as the inauguration draws near.
+That might be a vote of confidence for our President and his anticipated business-friendly policies.

 **It certainly seems things are getting back to normal as people come to realize the world's not ending.**